Israa-Essam/DataCo-SMART-SUPPLY-CHAIN-FOR-BIG-DATA-ANALYSIS/README.md

 1. Interactive discount adjustment for specific product (Sole E35 Eliptical)
 2. Visual feedback on profit impact to overcome the -ve profit the discount needs to decrease by 0.27%
 3. Use Slicer per year for further adjustment, and sort by lowest profit for higher products loss.

+The last 2 slides contains the detailed problem solving of the 2 main issues according to the dataset and an how to improve the performance and solve it.